Surface Water Management Utility Business Plan

 We Value Public Input

 We began work in August 2017 on the Utility Business Plan.
-In January and February 2018, we asked you, our ratepayers, to weigh in on how your utility charges are spent.
+In January and February 2018, we asked you, our ratepayers,to weigh in on how your utility charges are spent.
 Thank you to all who shared your feedback.
-We are now in the final stages and expect the Utility Business Plan to be complete in fall 2018.
+With your valuable input, the Utility Business Plan was completed in fall 2018.

 The demand for SWM services has increased over the years, as has the cost of providing those services.
 However, SWM utility rates have remained unchanged since 2009, resulting in an imbalance between service costs and expected revenues.
 The purpose of the Utility Business Plan is to determine the appropriate mix of services and to develop funding options for future years.